colinhoglund/puppet-nagios/README.md

 ### Release Notes/Contributors/Etc

-This module is in its early stages and will likely go though many revisions.
+~~This module is in its early stages and will likely go though many revisions.~~

+I have a new job and we don't use Puppet...sorry.

 ### Planned Updates
 * ...